alexiusvdt/grixis/README.md

 # codename: grixis

 # A tool to automate tedious uploads
+Your team goes out to walk a route & takes several 360 photos & needs the photos and associated metadata uploaded.
+Help them upload that data programatically.

 # User story
     * Users will be able to upload multiple files to the streetview api